insraq/insraq.github.com/_posts/2019-9-30-game-networking-6.md

 For fast paced games, it is always much better to implement a custom pocket loss recovery strategy compared to the default TCP implementation.
 There are several protocols that provide a reliability layer on top of UDP: [ENet](http://enet.bespin.org/), [RakNet](https://github.com/facebookarchive/RakNet) and [KCP](https://github.com/skywind3000/kcp/blob/master/README.en.md).

 However, if our game play is not that fast-paced and can get away with TCP, we can also consider using it instead.
-Because TCP is so widely used, the whole ecosystem around it is very mature so that might saves lots of development time.
+Because TCP is so widely used, the whole ecosystem around it is very mature so that might save lots of development time.

 ## Server Programming Language?